rohitpotato/node-siteMonitor/README.md

 # node-siteMonitor
-An uptime monitor for http/https websites over the internet.
+A Node.js uptime monitor for http/https websites over the internet.

 Uses File system over a conventional relational database for storing data.
 Uses no npm library of any sort.
 Uses predefined node modules.